Documentary Wedding Photography vs Posed Pictures

 No Do Overs on Your Wedding Day

-Regardless what a documentary purist wants to believe, a wedding day is a highly choreographed day.
+A wedding day is a highly choreographed day.
 Everything is planned far in advance (usually) and there is a lot of money invested.
 You don’t want to leave anything to chance.
 A little direction here and there.
 Some traditional portraits.
 These things ensure that your money will be well spent and you will get as large a variety of pictures as is possible in the finite amount of time that is available in one day.

 Wedding Day Portraits